Sandesh13fr/Muhacks_demo_V-beta_/README.md

 ## RythmIQ

-Legend (a.k.a.
+RythmIQ (a.k.a.
 RythmIQ) is a Vite + React dashboard that now uses [Supabase](https://supabase.com) for authentication, storage, and real-time transaction tracking.
 This document walks through the local setup, required environment variables, and Supabase schema expectations.

 ### Prerequisites